nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Readings graph feature

 1. Checking that graphs of each tank can display readings correctly
-   1. Prerequisites: The tanks are the default sample tanks, "freshwater tank" and "saltwater tank"
+   1. Prerequisites: The tanks are default sample tanks, "freshwater tank" and "saltwater tank"
    2. Test case: paste the following test values into `readings.json`: <br>

 ```json
 {
   "readingLevels" : [ {